iborusik/iborusik.github.io/_posts/2023-07-06-how-to-pass-lambda-in-c++.md

     };
 ```

-How this can be implemented without "std:function" template?
+How this can be implemented without the "std:function" template?

-It can be something like this(it's just common idea, not real impl):
+It can be something like this(it's just a basic idea, not real impl):

 ```c++
 struct maybe_lambda {